2026 Crisis April 7, 2026 · Updated April 15, 2026

 Key Takeaways

-• A rate cut lowers variable mortgage payments and new borrowing costs but does nothing for existing credit card or line of credit debt at fixed rates above 19%.
+• A rate cut lowers variable mortgage payments but does nothing for credit card or personal loan debt above 19%.
+A hold changes nothing.
+Neither outcome is a debt strategy.

 The Bank of Canada announces its next policy rate decision on April 29, 2026 at 9:45 AM ET.
 This one includes the Monetary Policy Report, which means the Bank will publish its updated forecasts for inflation, GDP, and employment alongside the rate call.
-The overnight rate has held at 2.25% since December 2025.
-Before that, the Bank cut seven consecutive times starting in June 2024, bringing the rate down from 5.0%.
+The overnight rate has been at 2.25% since October 2025 — four consecutive holds across four meetings.

 If you carry debt, the rate decision matters — but not in the way most people think.
 A cut helps some borrowers and hurts none.
 A hold changes nothing.
 But neither outcome fixes a broken household balance sheet.
 Canadian households now carry roughly $2.6 trillion in debt.
 The rate is one input.
 The math of your monthly payments is the whole picture.